• Skip to primary navigation

 Swiss steak is great paired with all sorts of side dishes.
 Here are few that go well:

-• Herbed Mashed Potatoes
+• Herbed Red Skin Mashed Potatoes

 • Air Fryer Carrots with Parmesan and Dill